timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-08-31
+# Objectives for Today 2026-09-02

 - Just chill, and stuff; getting started
+- Press Release for Launch Announcement
+- Launch Announcement Trailer at 9am
-- Update KPI for the adventure.
+- Newsletter for Launch Announcement
-- Write a blurb about Tim/Tyre Bytes and why someone might collab.
-- Setup Keymailer secret screen.
+- Steam and itch.io posts for Launch Announcement
-- Send out keys for influencers to play Rushcremental.
+- Keymailer Segment (mostly secret) send out keys for influencers to play Rushcremental.
-- Fogpiercer / Breachways deckbuilder reviews
+- Work on the Turn by Turn prototype setup.

 ## Events / Notices / Coming Soon